 You have to hand it to Ruihan for persistence and commitment to his goal, because… he’s back for a second attempt!

-The next thing I knew, Ruihan had bought Ocean Hearts, formerly Roosevelt, a pairs boat (note a TWO PERSON boat) that was rowed in both 2014 and 2016 rowing races to Hawaii for which I was the Safety Officer.
+Ruihan has bought Ocean Hearts, formerly Roosevelt, a pairs boat (note a TWO PERSON boat) that was rowed in both 2014 and 2016 rowing races to Hawaii for which I was the Safety Officer.
 Yesterday, Ruihan and his new ride were spotted at the San Pablo YC.
-Patreon/Believer Shelly Willard and Randall Wedel connected us over text and google translate.
+Shelly (pictured below) connected us over text and google translate.

-According to Ruihan, he needed helicopter rescue south of Maui, because he was t-boned by a whale… for some reason that makes me smile.
+According to Ruihan, he needed helicopter rescue south of Maui, because he was t-boned by a whale.

 Ruihan is on standby to depart any day, with 100 kg of food, bound for Australia.
 Follow me on Instagram @rowliarow for updates!